timescale/docs/timescaledb/how-to-guides/continuous-aggregates/adding-automatic-refresh-policies.md

-## Automatic refresh with a continuous aggregate policy
+# Adding Automatic Refresh Policies

 Continuous aggregate policies can be configured to support different use cases.
 For example, you might want to: